 GE is a company that regularly delivers a strong performance for its long-term,

-committed investors, and it has built robust internal capacity to engage them.
+committed investors, and it has built a robust internal capacity to engage them.

 investors require more dedicated targeting, communication, and engagement